gbgabiola/100DaysOfCode/r1-log.md

 ## Day 30: July 01, Sunday
 **Today's Progress**: Using positioning border, container, fonts in my tribute project.

+## Day 31: July 10, Tuesday
+**Today's Progress**: I learned a lot of CSS properties and applied it on the Finished Omnifood project.
+Applied almost all the basic to advanced properties to the project, but the problem now is how to retain all those knowledge I learned.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: